 Most patients experience sensitivity near the beginning of their treatment.
 Irritation is often caused by mouthguards that don’t quite fit properly or cause pressure on the teeth and gums.
 To avoid sensitivity and irritation, make sure to notify your dentist when you start to feel them.
 They may be able to make some adjustments to make sure that your discomfort is decreased.
 They can also provide you with high-fluoride toothpaste for brushing.
 This will revitalize the minerals in your teeth, and protect them.
 Toothpaste that is designed for sensitive teeth is also a good option, as they are gentle on the nerves of your teeth, so pain signals do not reach your brain.

 There are some foods that you can eat, that will not cause issues with staining or damage.
 These include white meat, white vegetables, and clear fluids.
-In general, these foods are healthier as well, so there is an added bonus.
+In general, these foods are healthier as well, so there is a bonus.

-Just about anyone is eligible for professional teeth whitening services, however there are some restrictions.
+Just about anyone is eligible for professional teeth whitening services on Long Island NY, however, there are some restrictions.
 In general, patients should already have healthy teeth that do not already have fillings.
-Usually yellowing teeth are the best for getting back to their white color.
+Usually, yellowing teeth are the best for getting back to their white color.

 Women who are pregnant, and children under the age of 16 should avoid teeth whitening.
 With kids, the nerves of the teeth are enlarged until they get older, and teeth whitening can irritate the nerves and cause pain.
 Women who are pregnant or lactating should not have their teeth bleached as it could be harmful to the unborn child.